 As with many popular and current topics in the news, the subject of retirement comes with common misconceptions, misunderstandings and misinformation.
 Much like a game of broken telephone, you’ll hear different things from different people.
 But no need to fret; we’re giving you the details straight from the source.
 Below you will find the breakdown of some of the most common myths and facts about retirement in Canada.

 Myth #1: You need about $1,000,000 to retire comfortably in Canada.

 Fact: Although there is no “mythical” or “magic” number when it comes to a comfortable retirement, most Canadians find that $1,000,000 seems to hit that sweet spot.
 Comfort means different things to different people and in reality, you really only need to replace 50-60% (families) or 60-70% (singles) of your peak earning salary to retire comfortably.

 Myth #2: If you have less than 10 years until retirement, it may be too late to join a company sponsored Group Retirement Plan.

-Fact: It’s never too late to join into a company sponsored Group Retirement Plan.
-Your company plan is part of your compensation package, and your employer’s way of investing in your future and well-being.
+Fact: It’s never too late to join a company sponsored Group Retirement Plan.
+Your company plan is part of your compensation package and your employer’s way of investing in your future and well-being.
 Say you contribute $500 a month and your employer matches that amount.
 Over 10 years that adds up to $120,000, and that’s not even including investment gains.
 Between personal contributions, employer contributions and the return on investment, those last 10 years may just be the thing to help you catch up.